 To significantly mitigate risks on the network, we have to implement security that limits connectivity to our network from external devices.
 Additionally, we are concerned with monitoring software being installed on our hosts, so we want to limit the ability of such software to be installed.
 Further, we want to ensure that other basic security requirements are satisfied, such as using strong passwords, lockout policies on systems, physical security, etc.

 Remember: Proactive devices PREVENT an attack, as opposed to responding to it.
 Network scans often detect these devices, but they rarely prevent them.
 Policies describe high-level enterprise intentions which can then be implemented.
 Installing antispyware is a detective/corrective control, not a proactive/preventative one.

 CISSP Practice Questions and Answers #6

 Confidentiality can be breached via social engineering attacks.
 Though training is helpful in reducing the number of these attacks, it does not eliminate the risk.
 Which of the following choices would be an administrative policy that is most likely to help mitigate this risk?

 a.
 Formal onboarding Policies

 d.
 Segregation of Duties

 Specific system components determine that system’s security.
-The trust of the system is a reflection of the trust of these components.
+The trust in the system is a reflection of the trust in these components.
 These components are collectively referred to as the __________ of the system.

 a.
 Ring 1 elements